ovhlabs/knowledge-base/en/_posts/How-to Install Asterisk11.5+AsteriskGUI on ubuntu.markdown

 ##3- Install AsteriskGUI

+Now it is the time to download and untar AsteriskGUI then installing it

+There is a lot of GUIs you can use with Asterisk here I'll install AsteriskGUI it will help you configuring Asterisk from your browser

 ```
 root@asterisk:/usr/src# wget http://downloads.asterisk.org/pub/telephony/asterisk-gui/asterisk-gui-2.1.0-rc1.tar.gz
 root@asterisk:/usr/src# tar -xzf asterisk-gui-2.1.0-rc1.tar.gz
 root@asterisk:/usr/src# cd asterisk-gui-2.1.0-rc1
 root@asterisk:/usr/src/asterisk-gui-2.1.0-rc1# ./configure
 root@asterisk:/usr/src/asterisk-gui-2.1.0-rc1# make
 root@asterisk:/usr/src/asterisk-gui-2.1.0-rc1# make install
 ```
 ####Edit manager.conf